Bangor University - North Wales Clinical Psychology Programme

 International applicants

-• Due to the funding arrangements of Health Education and Improvement Wales (HEIW) for places on the Programme, we cannot consider applications who do not qualify for home fee status.
+• Due to the funding arrangements of Health Education and Improvement Wales (HEIW) for places on the Programme, we cannot consider applications of candidates who do not qualify for home fee status.

 • You need to be eligible for home fees status.